Nick Ingman

 Nicholas Ingman (born 29 April 1948) is an English arranger, composer and conductor in the commercial music field.
-He has collaborated with artists including Paul McCartney, Mick Jagger, and Björk and contributed scores to the British X-factor.

 Born and educated in London, Ingman moved to the US at the age of seventeen to study at the Berklee College of Music and the New England Conservatory, both in Boston.
 After returning to London, he took a postgraduate course at the Guildhall School of Music and Drama.
 His first job was as assistant arranger with record producer Norrie Paramor.
 While there, here worked with Cliff Richard, the Shadows, Sacha Distel, and many more.
 During this time, he composed many library music tracks and the theme tune to BBC TV series Keeping Up Appearances.
-Ingman was the originator and arranger of the 1973 album Moody, a set of instrumental covers of then popular songs such as "While My Guitar Gently Weeps" and "You Are the Sunshine of My Life" released under the name The Gentle Rain, which became a cult classic.
-In 1974, Ingman produced and arranged the six shortlisted songs for the UK's Eurovision Song Contest entry, performed by Olivia Newton-John.
-He conducted the orchestra for the song chosen by viewers "Long Live Love" at the contest staged in Brighton, UK, where it placed 4th.